sheikhfarhan/jellyarr-docker/docs/crowdsec.md

 ## 2\.
 Acquisition Configuration (`acquis.yaml`)

-This file tells CrowdSec specifically which files to tail and how to interpret them.
+These files tell CrowdSec specifically which files to tail and how to interpret them.
 Without this, CrowdSec runs blind.

-**File:** `acquis.yaml`
+**File:** `crowdsec/acquis.yaml`

 ```yaml
 # Watch the Caddy JSON access log